qdm12/dns/README.md

 | `CACHING` | `on` | `on` or `off`.
 It can be useful if you have another DNS (i.e. Pihole) doing the caching as well on top of this container |
 | `PRIVATE_ADDRESS` | All IPv4 and IPv6 CIDRs private ranges | Comma separated list of CIDRs or single IP addresses.
 Note that the default setting prevents DNS rebinding |

+## Extra configuration

+You can bind mount an Unbound configuration file *include.conf* to be included in the Unbound server section with `-v $(pwd)/include.conf:/unbound/include.conf:ro`, see [Unbound configuration documentation](https://nlnetlabs.nl/documentation/unbound/unbound.conf/)

 ## Connect clients to it

 ### Option 1: Router (recommended)